VRuskaEngine/VRuskaEngine/doc/understanding-targets.md

 ### XRT_FEATURE_SERVICE disabled

 This is the simplest architecture.
-It is also the architecture used by the various extra targets like `monado-cli` even when building with `XRT_FEATURE_SERVICE` enabled.
+It is also the architecture used by the various extra targets like `VRuska Engine-cli` even when building with `XRT_FEATURE_SERVICE` enabled.
 (The CLI and GUI link against a slightly modified version, `target_instance_no_comp`, which stubs out the compositor creation call, but are otherwise the same.)